-Financial assets are periodically assessed to identify any indicator of impairment.
-In accordance with IFRS 9, the impairment model consists of recognizing estimated impairment losses over the life of the financial assets.
-A financial asset is impaired if the impairment loss, determined based on historical and projected data, has increased significantly since its initial recognition date.
-The loss will be recognized in the income statement.
+Financial assets and liabilities are monitored for any indication of impairment.
+Under IFRS 9, the impairment model is based on the accounting on expected credit losses during the life of the financial assets.
+A financial asset is impaired if its credit risk, determined with both historic and prospective data, increased significantly since its initial booking.
+The loss will impact the net income (loss) recorded to the statement of operations.